uutzinger/PythonPromptEngineering/Readme.md

 ### Object Detection

+Lets first perpare a program to read images from your web camera.

 1) Ask your AI agent to create a python program that opens the camera, obtains an image and displays it.
 Specify that you want to obtain each image separately before displaying it.

 2) Ask your AI agent to continuously grab an image and put it into a *first in - first out* buffer (FIFO).
 In a separate thread you will want to grab an image from the buffer and display it.
 Ask that it creates a frames per second measurement and displays the number to the bottom left of the image.